springboardmentor148-svg/HealthForecast-AI-Hospital-Readmission-Prediction-Patient-Risk-Intelligence-System/README.md

 ---

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project and its accompanying documentation are proprietary and the exclusive property of **Soumi Saha**.
+All Rights Reserved.
+Refer to the [LICENSE](file:///Users/soumisaha/HealthForecast-AI-Hospital-Readmission-Prediction-Patient-Risk-Intelligence-System/LICENSE) file for the full terms and conditions.